rapha18th/fruit-classifier/README.md

 Output:
 [![results-19-0.png](https://i.postimg.cc/G2FrX4cd/results-19-0.png)](https://postimg.cc/8Jzq5PJ0)

-Now on to model selection,we are using transfer learning so we will choose a pretrained model, for this example we will choose resnet34.Resnet 34 is a convolutional neural network(CNN) and an image classification model pretrained on ImageNet dataset.CNNs are state-of-the-art algorithms which have been optimised for image classification.
+Now on to model selection,we are using transfer learning so we will choose a pretrained model, for this example I chose resnet34.Resnet 34 is a convolutional neural network(CNN) and an image classification model pretrained on ImageNet dataset.CNNs are state-of-the-art algorithms which have been optimised for image classification.
 Some of the main benefits of transfer learning are reduction of computational time,processing power and data requirements.
 Knowledge of previously learned features will be passed on to our classifier.
 Fastai allows us to pick the metrics we want as well and in this case I chose accuracy and error_rate as we have a classification problem.

 Selection of our model:
 ```